spryker/spryker-docs/docs/ca/dev/environment-provisioning.md

   - /docs/cloud/dev/spryker-cloud-commerce-os/environment-provisioning.html
 ---

+This document describes the information you need to provide for an environment to be provisioned.

-Before proceeding with the provisioning of your Spryker Cloud Commerce OS environment, we would like to clarify the information we require from you.
-To initiate the environment provisioning process, you need to create a case using your support portal access.
+To initiate the environment provisioning, you need to create a support portal case.
 If you have questions, visit the [Spryker Support Portal](https://support.spryker.com).
 If you don't have access to the support portal yet, request it through the [request form](https://www.surveymonkey.com/r/XYK5R26) on SurveyMonkey.
 Once you are logged in to the Spryker Support Portal, you can submit an [Infrastructure Change Request/Access Management Case](https://support.spryker.com/s/case-funnel-problem) selecting that you want to "Create a new Environment".

-{% info_block warningBox %}

-This process can only be initiated through a customer account.
-To request an environment, partners should work with their respective customers.

-{% endinfo_block %}

 The following sections outline the information you need to provide to initiate provisioning of your environment.

 {% info_block warningBox "Mandatory information" %}

+* This process can only be initiated through a customer account.
+To request an environment, partners should work with their respective customers.
-All the sections that aren't prefixed with *Optional* are mandatory for a provisioning request to be processed.
+* All the sections that aren't prefixed with *Optional* are mandatory for a provisioning request to be processed.

 {% endinfo_block %}